-- Ensure your work flow goes from dirty to clean, so that dirty items aren't contaminating clean items during storage (by direct or indirect contact), washing (by splash) or packaging (by contact with dirty surfaces). - Find an area that clients, midwives and office staff do not access during the reprocessing time.
+- Ensure your work flow goes from dirty to clean, so that dirty items aren't contaminating clean items during storage (by direct or indirect contact), washing (by splash) or packaging (by contact with dirty surfaces). - Find an area that clients do not access, or at least do not access during the reprocessing time. - Find an area that does not have laundry facilities, as humidity affects package integrity and lint can interfere with sterilization.